 1) Add Inspections to your program

 Instead of scheduling full-scale maintenance activities, which can involve more time and work, you can schedule a series of simple inspections.
 Inspections are less complex and take a lot less time.
-If the inspection “passes”, you have save time and resources.
+If the inspection “passes”, you have saved time and resources.

 2) Inspect different things at different times